You are here

 • If you expect to have skin-to-skin contact with another person, first wash the application area well with soap and water.

-• If a woman or child makes contact with the ANDROGEL 1.62% application area, that area on the woman or child should be washed well with soap and water right away.
+• If a child or woman touches the area where you have applied ANDROGEL 1.62%, that area on the child or woman should be washed well with soap and water right away.

 What is ANDROGEL 1.62%?